Treatment in Korea Cost Overview: Complete 2026 Guide

 4. Package vs. À La Carte Pricing

 Many Korean clinics offer bundled packages for international patients.
 A “Full Face Rejuvenation Package” combining laser, filler, and Botox might cost ₩1,500,000–₩2,500,000 ($1,100–$1,850 USD), compared to ₩2,800,000+ if booked separately.
+See also hair transplant cost korea.

 Treatment in Korea Cost Overview by Category